oer4sdi/Geospatial-Web-Services/StoryBoard.md

 **Module 1:**
 Here is explained what Geospatial web Services are (structure, function).
 Abbreviations like OGC etc. are also explained here. (standards)

-In the most simplistic way a Web service may be defined as "a Web accesable program code which performs a task of either processing or serving some data.
-Although there are many other definitions in the related literature, the one in W3C (2004) seems to be quite complete and refering to also lately popular REST style Web services.
-It states that " We can identify two major classes of Web services: REST-compliant Web services, in which the primary purpose of the service is to manipulate XML representations of Web resources using a uniform set of "stateless" operations; and arbitrary Web services, in which the service may expose an arbitrary set of operations.
-(Definition EO4Geo)

-Aufbau SpiderToolkit:
-* lecture on different types of interface standards https://www.igi-global.com/book/geospatial-web-services/46010

-**Module 2:**
 Es wird auf die verschiedenen Angebote eingegangen (WMS, WMTS, WFS, etc.) und wie diese sich voneinander unterscheiden

 **Module 3:**